On the Role of Pre-trained Language Models in Word Ordering: A Case Study with BART: Understanding Why BART Helps

 \subsection{Analysis with Structural Probing}

-To obtain a reliable explanation, we need to correlate dependency structure knowledge in the model with word ordering performance, and verify that the amount of the knowledge in BART is nontrivial.
+To obtain a reliable explanation, we then establish the correlation between dependency structure knowledge in the model and word ordering performance, and verify the existence of the knowledge in BART.
 Both require examining dependency structure knowledge in models, which can be achieved by the structural probe \cite{probe:syntax}, a learned bilinear distance metric taking representations of a model as input features.
 It estimates the unlabeled dependency trees of sentences using minimum spanning trees.
 The resulting unlabeled attachment score (UAS) indicates the probing performance.
 We use the average UAS of representations from all decoder layers to indicate the dependency structure knowledge in the model.
 We omit encoder representations since matching unordered input words to ground truth dependencies is ambiguous.
 Decoder representations are obtained by feeding the ground-truth outputs to the model.
 For each output token $y_t$, one can choose representations that predict it ($\mathbf{h}(\boldsymbol{y}_{<t}, \boldsymbol{x})$) or from feeding it ($\mathbf{h}(\boldsymbol{y}_{<t+1}, \boldsymbol{x})$) as features.
-We use the former as it performs better in our preliminary experiments.
+We use the former as it results in higher UAS in our preliminary experiments.
 Features of words are the average of their subword features.

 We follow the default hyperparameters of \citet{probe:syntax}\footnote{We use the code provided by the authors in \url{https://github.com/john-hewitt/structural-probes}}, with a rank of 32, and train with the L1 loss for 30 epochs using 40 samples per batch.
 We use the derived dependency trees from \cref{sec:why:relevance} as our dataset and report the averaged UAS on the PTB test set.
 Since dependency structure knowledge can subsume part-of-speech tags as shown in \cref{sec:why:relevance}, feeding features of \texttt{base}, \texttt{pos} or \texttt{udep} to \texttt{RAND} and \texttt{BART} results in models with varied amounts of the knowledge.
 Their structural probing results are shown in \cref{table:uas}.